Safety & Security

 Where the safety and security of a community are threatened by questionable police activity, drastic measures will be taken such as redeploying or dismissing the entire contingent of personnel.

 Policing is an essential service; therefore the right to strike must be waived.
-It is however essential, that respect for the profession and good labour relations practise are principles supported by the ACDP.
+It is however essential, that respect for the profession and good labour relations practice are principles supported by the ACDP.

 Strict codes of conduct and ethics will be mandatory requirements.
 Contravention of these or any obstruction of lawful behaviour will meet with immediate imprisonment or dismissal.

-Investigations into organised crime, gangsterism, and high level fraud will be carried out using the expertise of successful operators world-wide.
+Investigations into organized crime, gangsterism, and high level fraud will be carried out using the expertise of successful operators world-wide.

-Multilateral cooperation on the combating of organised crime across border territories will be priority to protect our national security.
+Multilateral cooperation on the combating of organized crime across border territories will be priority to protect our national security.

 The ACDP will impose severe punishment on anyone found smuggling drugs or directly responsible for causing the sale of drugs.
 Those caught selling drugs on behalf of merchants will get life long sentences, with parole after 25 years.